The Untold Story: Plot

-Lee and Robert are approached by a pair of Hong Kong police detectives who reveal Wong's real name and origin as a Hong Kong gambler named Chan Chi Leung and that they have enough evidence to charge him for the murder of Keung, whom he burned to death many years ago.
-The detectives offer Lee a plan B, which is to extradite Wong to Hong Kong if they cannot find evidence to charge Wong.
-Lee refuses.
+To keep their own hands clean, the police have Wong put in a cell block with Cheng Poon, Cheng Lam's younger brother.
+They are approached by a pair of Hong Kong police detectives, who reveal Wong's real name and origin as a Hong Kong gambler named Chan Chi Leung and explain that they can charge him for the murder of Keung if Lee cannot find enough evidence to convict him of the Cheng Lam murders.
+Lee insists he can get the evidence.